gourab-rout/calculator-web-service/README.md

       ![ScreenShot](https://raw.githubusercontent.com/indiramallick1988/Demo2/master/Webservice/property.PNG)

 ## Testing
-   1. Once the application is deployed locally it can be tested as below
+   1. Once the application is deployed locally, it can be tested as below.

    ### Sum
      URL: http://localhost:8081/sum